Updated to the Momentum2

 Ease of Use

-Earning a nine out of ten in this metric, the Momentum is one of the easiest boots to take on and off.
+The Momentum is a very easy boot to take on and off.
 It features a super simple elastic pull cord closure system and a rigid shaft that has you sliding your foot in and out easily.
 That said, we were often frustrated by the fact that the insole often slipped out when we pulled our foot out (especially with wet feet).

 As a result, we found ourselves continually readjusting the insole before putting it back on.
-Other than the insole issues, you'll be out the door in seconds or in front of your fireplace in moments if you opt for our Best Buy winner!
-No other boot scored higher in this metric.
+Other than the insole issues, you'll be out the door in seconds or in front of your fireplace in moments if you opt for the Momentum.

-We were shocked when our Best Buy Award winner out-performed many of its competitors in our traction tests.
-This model is fitted with Kamik's Peak Winter outsole, and we found that it allowed us to cruise over icy patches, steep snow banks, and wet logs with relative ease.
+We were shocked when the Kamik out-performed many of its competitors in our traction tests.
+This model uses Kamik's Peak Winter outsole, and we found that it allowed us to cruise over icy patches, steep snow banks, and wet logs with relative ease.
 The lugs are huge and multi-directional.
-In addition, the rubber is softer, adapting to colder and warmer temperatures.
-As a result, this boot scores a solid eight out of ten in this metric.
+Also, the rubber is soft, adapting to colder and warmer temperatures.

-If you're in the market for a boot with more style be sure to check out our Top Pick for Style, the Ugg Cecile.
+If you're in the market for a boot with more style, again, check out the North Face Shellista II.
 Our testers love to wear this boot around town and to work.
 Adding that extra zing to any mountain-chic outfit, it works well with a pair of skinny jeans and a cute sweater.
-We also liked to sport it with a cute winter dress from time to time.
 The Keen Elsa also got many compliments on the street and featured a very different style than the Kamik Momentum.
 It's shorter, lighter, and just cuter overall.

-The Momentum is just $90, and one of the best-valued items in this review.
-If you don't mind this boot's adolescent styling and just need casual around-town footwear, this is our top recommendation.
+The Momentum is just $90, and one of the highest-value items in this review.
+If you don't mind this boot's adolescent styling and just need casual around-town footwear, this is a great option.